cobbman/cornerstone-library-template/README.txt

 ## Here's a couple things to keep in mind about this template:

 1. This plugin depends on the Cornerstone Page Builder plugin to be installed first.
+You can get a copy by purchasing Theme X from Themeforest.
 Learn more here: http://theme.co/cornerstone/

 2. It is strongly suggested that you keep the Plugin name in the following format:
    "Cornerstone Library: {{your custom name here}}"